radrow/ddtrace/EXAMPLE.md

 #### Large case

 This case illustrates a larger setup with 93 Producers and 3 Inspectors.
 Here, deadlocks may involve different services across different executions.
-To execute it, run the following command:
+To evaluate it, run the following command:

 ```bash
 docker run --rm ddmon bash -c 'cd example-system; mix run -e "MicrochipFactory.start_many"'
 ```

+Again, several tries may be needed to reproduce deadlocks and successful executions.

 ### Instrumenting the example `gen_server`s with DDMon